heavyelementinc/cobalt-core/classes/Calendar/README.md

 Additionally the user can choose to display buttons that allow the calendar to switch to the previous or next set of days.
 If the target day of the calendar needs to be changed the user can do so by calling the "set_timestamp($date)" function.
-They will then have to re-draw the calendar to show the new resaults of the date change.
+They will then have to re-draw the calendar to show the new results of the date change.

 ---